ricardoyanez/grazing/README.md

 ## Amos - Bessel Functions

-The D. Amos routines for evaluating Bessel functions are distributed by [Netlib](https://netlib.org/amos/).
+The Amos routines for evaluating Bessel functions are distributed by [Netlib](https://netlib.org/amos/).
+Necessary changes are distributed as a patch.

 <ins>REFERENCE</ins>